MPMcIntyre/ReacTaur--React.js-Tauri_BoilerPlate/README.md

 This is a simple setup to get started with React and Tauri in Javascrip.
 If you fancy Typescript, there will be one available soon at [ReacTaur--React.ts-Tauri_Boilerplate](https://github.com/MPMcIntyre/ReacTaur--React.ts-Tauri_Boilerplate).

-The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), thus if you are familiar with most react apps, you should have a foothold.
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), thus if you are familiar with most React apps, you should have a foothold.

 # Getting Started